 Over the summer, I did a retrospective on some contemporary literature.
 In 10 posts over 10 weeks, I explored a sample of 2010s literature.
 The subject was "Literature and Hyperconnectivity" and what I was tracing primarily was

 - How and why many writers have avoided depicting our hyperconnected contemporary reality in literature.

 - Examples of different ways in which this steadily changed.

 By now, though there are still many works coming out which are set in different historical periods or find ways to downplay or ignore digital technology, the fact of hyperconnectivity in literary narratives is now a normal occurrence.
 For just two examples coming out soon, consider Fake Accounts by Lauren Oyler and No One Is Talking About This by Patricia Lockwood.
-(If you'd like to read either or both with others, I will be organizing book club discussions of both in February.)

 That, however, is a matter of content.
 As I touched on in two of my ten "Literature and Hyperconnectivity" posts and once each month in my newsletter, a further way of engaging with our high-tech world through literature is through works which make some essential use of computer or networked technology, which is known as electronic literature.